maazadeeb/blog/src/pages/articles/2018-11-18---creating-my-blog/index.md

 ## Current

 I setup my new site with Netlify and Gatsby.
-I literally set it up with [1 click](https://app.netlify.com/start/deploy?repository=https://github.com/alxshelepenok/gatsby-starter-lumen) and few keystrokes.
+I literally set it up with [1 click](https://app.netlify.com/start/deploy?repository=https://github.com/alxshelepenok/gatsby-starter-lumen) and a few keystrokes.
 I chose Netlify because it was super super easy.
-The two most compelling features for me, apart from the fact that it's crazy simple, were
+The two most compelling features for me, apart from the fact that it was crazy simple, were

 - Automatic preview builds for pull requests.
 - Possible Netlify CMS integration in the future.
 This is really cool.
 I've set it up once and it's great.